digimori/MilestoneProjectTwoGenshinQuiz/readme.md

  I did run into several issues with this whilst using Gitpod, as I was finding that it was not updating in real time, and so switched over to JSFiddle and VSCode for the remainder.

 ##### Manual Testing:
-- going through it on multiple browsers and phones
+- I went through the quiz manually at each point of development by launching it both into Github pages, and via Gitpod's preview feature.
-- asked some friends who play the game and also have dev knowledge to go through.
+- I also asked some friends who play the game and also have developer knowledge to go through it to help comb through any issues.

 # Bugs:
 Fairly late into testing, I noticed that I accidentally had half of the answer keys in my "questions" object as "answer" and  the rest as "answers" which meant it wouldn't go past a certain amount of questions before throwing an error.